evgenyneu/Cosmos/README.md

 <img src='https://raw.githubusercontent.com/exchangegroup/Cosmos/master/graphics/Screenshots/star_screenshot_dark.png' alt='Star raiting control for iOS / Swift' width='300'>

-This is a UI control for iOS.
-It shows a 5-star rating or takes rating input from the user.
+This is a UI control for iOS that shows a 5-star rating or takes rating input from the user.
 Cosmos is a subclass of a UIView.
 Let your users see and post beautiful 3-star reviews!

 * Shows star rating with an optional text label.
 * Can be used as a rating input control.